schafezp/karmabot/README.md

 sudo server_setup.sh
 ```

-To run the actual code the docker-compose tool is used to start two containers, one that runs a python server for the telegram bot and the other that
+To run the actual code the docker-compose tool is used to start two containers, one that runs a python server for the telegram bot and the other that runs a postgresql database instance.

 When developing run the following command in the git project
 ```
 sh run.sh ENV_VAR_FILENAME